 MOAT-s: Simulated Somatic Variant Datasets

 In addition to the main MOAT programs, we developed a variant simulator, MOAT-s, that reflects the levels of whole-genome covariates that directly influence the background mutation rate.
 MOAT-s evaluates covariate signals over a set of whole-genome bins.
-The simulator then clusters these bins based on their covariate signal profiles, and allows variants to be permuted not just within their local genome context, but across all bins that share the same covariate signal profile (such as equivalence classes).
+The simulator then clusters these bins based on their covariate signal profiles, and allows variants to be permuted not just within their local genome context, but across all bins that share the same covariate signal profile (i.e. across bins in the same equivalence class).
 Specifically, MOAT-s clusters the whole-genome bins using k means, which use the distances between the bins' covariate signal profiles to group them into a predefined number of clusters (see supplement).

 results